Housing and Economic Recovery Act of 2008

-The United States Housing and Economic Recovery Act of 2008 (commonly referred to as HERA) was designed primarily to address the subprime mortgage crisis.
-It authorized the Federal Housing Administration to guarantee up to $300 billion in new 30-year fixed rate mortgages for subprime borrowers if lenders wrote down principal loan balances to 90 percent of current appraisal value.
+The United States Housing and Economic Recovery Act of 2008 (commonly referred to as HERA) was designed primarily to address the subprime mortgage crisis by stabilizing the housing market and reforming predatory lending practices.
+It emerged as a bipartisan compromise in Congress during increasing pressure to respond to the rapidly evolving crisis.
 It was intended to restore confidence in Fannie Mae and Freddie Mac by strengthening regulations and injecting capital into the two large U.S. suppliers of mortgage funding.
-States are authorized to refinance subprime loans using mortgage revenue bonds.
+States were authorized to refinance subprime loans using mortgage revenue bonds.
 Enactment of the Act led to the government conservatorship of Fannie Mae and Freddie Mac.